gadnis/valid-url/README.md

 # Url string parser

-This package depends on 'parse_url', 'gethostbyname' php functions.
+This package depends on `parse_url`, `gethostbyname` php functions.
 It provides a simple way to cast all what is needed about url string:
 * Domain
 * Ip
 * Prefix